 - A provider/protector father does his best to make sure his family has everything they need, including nutritious food, a warm home, and safety.
-He also does his best to support his child’s emotional wellbeing.
+He also does his best to support his child’s emotional well-being.

 Ways Our Communities Can be More Inclusive of Fathers

-Make communities or workplaces more "father inclusive"
+Make communities or workplaces more "father-inclusive"

 Family services and "father"

 As men who want to support fathers, we can point out when we see people, communities, workplaces, or businesses refer to “mothers” when they mean “parents.”
-Excluding fathers from signage and programming for parents makes it appear there is an expectation that only mothers parent their child.
+Excluding fathers from signage and programming for parents makes it appear there is an expectation that only mothers parent their children.
 We can challenge these representations.
 For example, we can request local businesses install changing tables in men’s washrooms.
 We can point out instances where items branded for mothers could be rebranded “for parents,” as this man did.

-Our society promotes attitudes that excuse violence against women and that allow gender inequality to go unchallenged.
+The challenge: Our society promotes attitudes that excuse violence against women and that allow gender inequality to go unchallenged.

 What men are doing: As men who want to address violence, we challenge harmful attitudes.
 We understand that gender equality is essential to a fair and just society.
 Addressing the cultural and social norms that support violence is an important part of preventing family violence.
 These norms are found in all areas of community life: schools and colleges, religious organizations, politics, workplaces, the media, and more.

 - Speak up when someone tells a sexist joke.
 Discourage sexist language and encourage respect for everyone.
-We can object if someone speaks in a demeaning way about an individual, or about women, girls, or gender diverse people.
+We can object if someone speaks in a demeaning way about an individual, or about women, girls, or gender-diverse people.